aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 const waitX = new stepfunctions.Wait(this, 'Wait X Seconds', { secondsPath: '$.wait_time' });

-const getStatus = new lambda.FunctionTask(this, 'Get Job Status', {
+const getStatus = new tasks.InvokeFunction(this, 'Get Job Status', {
     function: getStatusLambda,
     // Pass just the field named "guid" into the Lambda, put the
     // Lambda's result in a field called "status"